0%

 Sunrooms

 The key to choosing windows for a sunroom is their durability, weather resistance, and easy maintenance.
-Choose large windows with a sturdy aluminum frame or try vinyl windows that can handle a lot of direct sunlight.
-Large, tall windows are ideal since they provide you with the best views of the outside while also allowing as much sunlight in as possible.
+Choose large windows with sturdy aluminium frames, or try vinyl windows that can handle heavy direct sunlight.

 Select windows with a special Low-E coating to block UV rays so that your flooring and furniture don’t fade.
 Sliding glass doors are also a great option for sunrooms.